yedivanseven/CheckerPy/README.md

 ```python
 d = TypedDict({1: 'one', 2.0: 'two'}, keys=(int, float), values=str)
 ```
-Simply skip the according keyword if you don't what to check one of them.
+Simply skip the according keyword if you don't want to check one of them.

 ##### 2.1.3 TypedTuple
 In the example above, the tuple `(1, 2, 3)` may be of _arbitrary_ length and